 The bill amends the Court Supervised Treatment Program Act to broaden its focus to include mental health treatment alongside substance use disorder treatment.
-It allows court supervised treatment programs to accept participants from any jurisdiction within the state and permits public defenders to serve as team members, representing participants during proceedings.
+It allows court supervised treatment programs to accept participants from any jurisdiction within the state and permits public defenders to serve as team members, representing participants during legal proceedings.
 The legislation updates terminology by changing "substance abuse" to "substance use disorder" and introduces new definitions related to mental health treatment and dual diagnosis.
-Additionally, it emphasizes the importance of addressing both substance use disorders and mental health needs to improve recovery outcomes and includes provisions for collecting participant information, such as mental illness history.
+This expansion aims to address both substance use disorders and mental health needs, ultimately improving recovery outcomes and breaking the cycle of crime.

 Statutes affected: